plungepool/wiki-dot-plungepool-dot-dev/src/hubs/thoughts.md

 ## recently updated others:

-[[stoicism]] - Why I think stoic principles are the key to happiness.

 [[intermediate_learning]] - Why you can't actually learn everything on the internet.

 [[it_depends]] - How to interpret music production and other types of creative advice you find on the internet.